iCliniq Logo

 Welcome to icliniq.com.

-I have gone through your ECG result (attachment removed to protect patient identity), and I can see evidence of a second degree AV block (atrioventricular block), which is a common finding amongst patients with Lyme's disease.
-Since you have already been placed on antibiotics, the ECG will clear up and become normal in weeks.
+I have reviewed your ECG (electrocardiogram) results (attachments removed to protect the patient’s identity), and I can see evidence of a second-degree AV block (atrioventricular block), which is a common finding among patients with Lyme disease.
+Since you have already been placed on antibiotics, the ECG will improve and return to normal within weeks.
 There is no need to worry.
-Please make sure you complete all the drugs prescribed.
-Take care.
+Please ensure you complete all prescribed medications.

 Patient's Query

-Thank you for your reply.
-I have been on antibiotics for four weeks now.
-I have chronic Lyme disease.
-Should I be concerned that I have a second degree AV block?
-Also, a few months ago, I had Doxycycline for four weeks as it is the standard treatment.
-Could the second degree AV block be due to Azithromycin?
+I have been on antibiotics for four weeks now for chronic Lyme disease.
+Should I be concerned about having a second-degree AV block?
+Additionally, a few months ago, I was treated with Doxycycline for four weeks, as it is the standard treatment.
+Could the second-degree AV block be due to Azithromycin?

 Answered by Dr. Isaac Gana